 The permeate is further treated to remove any remaining contaminants and to adjust the pH and mineral content to the desired level.
 This step is important to ensure the water is safe and suitable for its intended use.

-Differences Between Distilled Water and Reverse Osmosis (RO) Water
+-Differences Between Distilled Water and Reverse Osmosis (RO) Water

 ● Purification Process

-Distilled water is generated as a consequence of boiling water, collecting the steam in a separate container, then condensing it to remove contaminants and minerals.
+Distilled water is generated as a consequence of boiling water, collecting the steam in a separate container, and then condensing it to remove contaminants and minerals.
 In contrast, RO water is created by squeezing the water through a partially porous membrane that removes pollutants and minerals.

 ● Water Purity